Swan Rebbadj

 Swan Rebbadj (born 15 January 1995) is a French rugby union player, his regular playing position is Flanker and as Lock for Toulon in the Top 14.

 Career

 Rebbadj started playing at RC Toulon in the 2016–17 season quickly becoming one of Toulon central pieces in the next few seasons.

-Rebbadj was selected by Franck Azéma et Bernard Goutta for the French Barbarians during the autumn rugby union internationals.
+Rebbadj was selected by Franck Azéma and Bernard Goutta for the French Barbarians during the autumn rugby union internationals.
 He made his debut on the international stage starting against the Māori All Blacks at Chaban-Delmas on the 10 November 2020.

 International career

 After a remarkable 2019–20 season, Rebbadj was selected in the French national squad for the Autumn Nations Cup.

 International tries

+Personal life

+From Martigues, he has Algerian heritage.
+His uncles Rabah and Salek played for RC Toulon in the 1980s.
+His brother Rayan Rebbadj is also a professional rugby union player for the France national rugby sevens team.